On the estimation of extreme directional multivariate quantiles: Inference for DMQ at high-levels

 Secondly, each marginal estimation can be done through the moments estimators given in \cite{dekkers}, i.e.,

 where $\mathbf{M}^{(r)}_{k, j} := \frac{1}{k}\sum_{i=0}^{k-1}\left\{\ln([(R_{\mathbf{u}}\mathbf{X})_{j}]_{n-i:n})-\ln([(R_{\mathbf{u}}\mathbf{X})_{j}]_{n-k:n})\right\}^{r},\, r=1,2$.

 Notice that each $\hat{\gamma}_{j}$ depends on the sample size $n$ and the tuning parameter $k$.
-This holds also for the rest of estimators introduced in this section, but to avoid cumbersome notation these dependencies are not included in all the expressions.
 In Section \ref{subsec:bootstrap}, we discuss how to find an optimal selection of $k$ based on a joint estimation of the marginal tail indexes.

 The estimators for the components of the sequences $\mathbf{a}_{\mathbf{u}}(n/k)$, $\mathbf{b}_{\mathbf{u}}(n/k)$ can be defined as in \cite{dehaan1995} by

 The estimator of the scalar function $\tilde{\rho}_{\mathbf{u}}$ can be defined by